adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 * Zend Framework behind old website, LOC: tens of thousands _vs_ Our framework (Graphity), LOC: ~5000.

+Less code - less bugs.

-The Model difference mainly comes form our ORM - we used Propel, which generated a lot of code.
+The Model/Query difference mainly comes form our ORM - we used Propel, which generated a lot of code.
 You might ask what's the _Query_ thing?
 Well, we don't have models - but we do query the data.
-The point is, that because our data is self contained , we only need to query for the _stuff_ (properties) that we need.
+The point is, that because our data is self contained, we only need to query for the _stuff_ (properties) that we need.

-## Puttingit all together (IRL).
+## Putting it all together (IRL).

 Without diving deeply into what [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework) and